-The origins of the institute are based on the 1947 work of the founder, Professor Derek Denton AC, and a team of pioneering scientists including Professor Sir Roy Douglas ‘Pansy’ Wright, Professor John Coghlan AO and Professor Marelyn Wintour-Coghlan AO.
-Discoveries into the role of salt and water balance in health and disease placed the institute on the world stage.
+The Florey is built upon the work of our founder, Professor Derek Denton AC, and his team of pioneering scientists including Professor Sir Roy Douglas ‘Pansy’ Wright, Professor John Coghlan AO, and Professor Marelyn Wintour-Coghlan AO.

-Major philanthropists helped bring the Florey to life in 1960 when, according to The Age on May 3:
+In 1960 The Florey became a reality when, according to The Age on May 3:

-Fast forward to 1997 when Director Professor Frederick Mendelsohn AO, recognised the need to broaden the focus of the institute to encompass brain disorders - an emerging field of endeavour requiring urgent attention as medicine demanded answers to some of the most difficult diseases to crack.
+It was in 1997 when then Director of The Florey, Professor Frederick Mendelsohn AO, recognised the need to broaden the focus of the institute to prioritise the brain.
+Considered an emerging field of enquiry that required urgent attention, neuroscience was providing answers to some of the most difficult medical problems of the day.